SylEleuth/gruvbox-plus-icon-pack/README.md

 1. Go to the [releases page](https://github.com/SylEleuth/gruvbox-plus-icon-pack/releases) and choose the zip file from the latest version.

 2. Download the icon pack from Your system's icon manager settings.
-For example in KDE, open System Settings -> Colours & Themes -> Icons and click "Get New..." where You can search for Gruvbox Plus.
+For example in KDE, open System Settings -> Colors & Themes -> Icons and click "Get New..." where You can search for Gruvbox Plus.

 3. Download latest package from [Pling](https://www.pling.com/p/1961046/) or [KDE Store](https://store.kde.org/p/1961046)